 - a.
 Fertilizer Do not use fertilizers containing weed killers (herbicides) or insect killers (insecticides) in the Garden. - i.
 You may use granular, liquid or slow-release fertilizers in the Community Garden as long as they are applied according to label directions. - b.
 Compost from the Garden Compost Center is very appropriate as a slow-release fertilizer.
 You may also use compost you make at your home provided there are no meat products in it. - i.
-All compost must be fully composted and have no smell. - ii.
-Manures (cow, steer, horse, chicken or turkey, goat) may be used as part of compost or alone, as long as they are fully composted and scent free.
+All compost must be fully composted and have no smell. - Manures (cow, steer, horse, chicken or turkey, goat) may be used as part of compost or alone, as long as they are fully composted and scent free.
 Fresh manures directly from a farm or stable need to be composted several months it is still too "hot" if fresh. - iii.
 Compost supplies the organic materials necessary for healthy soil.
 It is recommended that compost be added to your garden soil before each season's planting. - c.
 Mulch may be composed of compost or be a purchased mulch as long as it is not a "redwood" bark or other "bark" product (e.g. being composed solely or almost solely of large or small chips of bark). - i.
 Other acceptable mulches are machine-shredded paper, clean (e.g. weed seed free) straw, and finely ground wood chips or saw dust (use lightly). - ii.
 Do not use gravel of any type or grass clippings in your garden plot as mulch.

-Addendum 6 Governance of Pete's Patch
+Addendum 6: Governance of Pete's Patch

 Pete's Patch is a common-property garden of approximately 60' x 60' located in the northwest corner of the Community Garden.
-It is used to grow produce for distribution to senior centers, food banks and / or Farmer's Market and, on announced occasions, to members of the Garden Club.
-The garden is overseen by a group of volunteers, Pete's Patch Committee, who report to the Community Garden Chairperson.
-As such, Pete's Patch Committee is responsible to carry out the decisions approved by the Community Garden Committee.
+It is used to grow produce for distribution to senior centers, food banks and /or garden markets, and, on announced occasions, to members of the Garden Club.
+The garden is overseen by a group of volunteers, who report to the Community Garden Head Gardener.